WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 ------------------------

 Unfortunately, the WEC-Sim development team does not have the time and funding to address issues outside of WEC-Sim.
-The following topics cannot be addressed when there is not a direct relation to WEC-Sim code, theory or implementation:
+The following topics cannot be addressed when there is not a direct relation to WEC-Sim code, theory, or implementation:

 - MATLAB/Simulink/Simscape-based issues
 - general hydrodynamics questions